depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 To retrieve a specific entity, one needs to know its _Entity ID_.

 ### GET /ngsi-ld/v1/entities/{entityId}
-The `GET /ngsi-ld/v1/entities/{entityId}` service returns the entity with ID `entityId`, possible filtered by the URI parameter `attrs`, to only return a specific set of attributes.
+The `GET /ngsi-ld/v1/entities/{entityId}` service returns the entity with ID `entityId`, possibly filtered by the URI parameter `attrs`, to only return a specific set of attributes.

 #### Request Payload Data
 There is no payload data for this service.